 This factsheet introduces the fundamentals of job evaluation and market pricing.
 It provides guidance on choosing the right type of job evaluation scheme (analytical or non-analytical) and gives examples of the sorts of factors often assessed.
 It suggests issues for organisations to consider when implementing their chosen job evaluation scheme.
 It also outlines the different approaches to market pricing and offers information on the various sources of pay data.

 What are job evaluation and market pricing?

 Job evaluation and market pricing assess the role, not the person doing it, and should be based on a fair, transparent system that is effectively communicated and understood by employees.

 Acas defines job evaluation as ‘a method of determining on a systematic basis the relative importance of a number of different jobs’.
 It's useful because job titles can be misleading, either unclear or unspecific, and in large organisations it’s impossible for people professionals to know each job in detail.

 - Determining pay grades in pay structures.

-- Ensuring a fair and equal pay system in an organisation.
+- Ensuring a fair pay system.

 - Comparing pay rates against the internal or external job market.